Skip to Main Content

 How much is car insurance in Louisville, Kentucky?

-The average cost of car insurance in Louisville for full coverage is $3,120 per year and $995 per year for minimal coverage.
-When comparing auto rates in Kentucky to the state as a whole, drivers in Louisville pay more for both full and minimal coverage than the state average.
-On average, full coverage insurance in Kentucky costs $2,603 per year and minimum coverage costs $784 per year.
-These premiums can vary greatly between providers and rating factors such as age and driving history.
+The average cost of car insurance in Louisville is $3,385 per year for full coverage and $1,047 per year for minimal coverage.
+When comparing auto rates in Kentucky to the state as a whole, drivers in Louisville pay 13 percent more for full coverage and 27 percent more for state minimum coverage.
+Keep in mind that these are only averages: actual premiums can vary greatly between providers and depend heavily on rating factors such as age and driving history.

 Louisville rates for teens

-Age and driving experience is a strong predictor of risk and youthful operators, drivers under the age of 25, tend to pay the highest rates for car insurance.
-Teen driving statistics show that motor vehicle accidents are one of the leading causes of death among 13-19-year-olds.
+Age and driving experience are strong predictors of risk, and youthful operators tend to pay the highest rates for car insurance.
+Teen driving statistics show that motor vehicle accidents are one of the leading causes of death among 13 to 19-year-olds.
 Distracted driving, speeding and lack of seatbelt usage are contributing factors and insurance companies rate for this heightened risk.

-While adding a teen driver to your car insurance will increase your premium, it can save money in the long run to keep them on your policy as long as possible.
+While adding a teen driver to your car insurance is likely to increase your premium, it can save money in the long run to keep them on your policy as long as possible.
 Young drivers often pay significantly less for car insurance when they are listed as drivers on their parents' policy instead of signing up for their own insurance.

 Coverage type